unahouExosite/docs/murano/tutorials/user-service.md

 2. Add parameter definition &rsquo;rid&rsquo; to role &rsquo;Viewer&rsquo;, which means parameter &rsquo;rid&rsquo; is available in role &rsquo;Viewer&rsquo;.
 3. Assign endpoint &rsquo;*device/{rid}/info*&rsquo; to role &rsquo;Viewer&rsquo;.
 4. Assign role &rsquo;Viewer&rsquo; with parameter &rsquo;rid&rsquo;(name) = 1(value) to &rsquo;UserA&rsquo;.
-5. Now UserA is allowed accessing &rsquo;*device/1/info*&rsquo; when we check his permission.
+5. Now UserA is allowed access to &rsquo;*device/1/info*&rsquo; when we check his permission.

 #### Storage Per User
 We provide storage per user which can store data by key-value format.
-Since user&rsquo;s properties are only email and name, we can put more individual information in storage, for example, address, birthday, etc.
+Since a user&rsquo;s properties are only email and name, we can put more individual information in storage (for example, address, birthday, etc.).

 <br><br><br><br>

-## <span id="head_tutorial_example">Tutorial example in scripting system</span>
+## <span id="head_tutorial_example">Tutorial Example in Scripting System</span>

-Assuming we are running a parking application.
+Assume we are running a parking application.
 There are two major roles in our system.
-One is driver wants to park his vehicle.
-The other is parking lot/garage charges drivers for parking.
+One: the driver wants to park his vehicle.
+Two: the parking lot/garage charges drivers for parking.

-To seperate their permission, we should create two roles at least.
+To separate their permission, we should create at least two roles.
 ###### <span id="eg_createRole"></span>
 ```lua
 -- Create role 'vehicle' for driver